Govt approves over €300k for promotion of Irish language among businesses in the Capital

 The Minister of State for the Gaeltacht and Sport has approved €325,000 in funding to encourage use of the Irish language in the Capital.

-The news was announced today (January 18), giving the greenlight to Conradh na Gaeilge to develop the BÁC le Gaeilge project.
+The news was announced this week, giving the greenlight to Conradh na Gaeilge to develop the BÁC le Gaeilge project.

 Deputy Jack Chambers, who is also the Government Chief Whip, said, "This project is of particular importance to ensure that the Irish language thrives in the city, that the language is promoted in the business sector and that it is given economic recognition."